Pylons/pyramid/docs/narr/urldispatch.rst

   application.

 ``factory``
-  A Python object (often a function or a class) or a :term:`Python dotted name` to such an object that will generate a :mod:`repoze.bfg` :term:`context` object when this route matches.
+  A Python object (often a function or a class) or a :term:`dotted Python name` to such an object that will generate a :mod:`repoze.bfg` :term:`context` object when this route matches.
 For example, ``mypackage.models.MyFactoryClass``.
 If this argument is not specified, the traversal root factory will be used.